Social Giving: The Fundraising Guide for Nonprofits

 Let’s explore the many avenues that social giving can take for your nonprofit.

-Social media fundraising tools started with the introduction of the Donation button on Facebook, soon followed by birthday fundraisers and individual campaigns hosted by Facebook users on behalf of nonprofits.
+Social media fundraising tools started with the introduction of the Donate button on Facebook, soon followed by birthday fundraisers and individual campaigns hosted by Facebook users on behalf of nonprofits.
 Now, you can access the following on:

 • Instagram: The Donate sticker in stories.
 Clicking on the button will open up a page through which the supporter can donate directly to the nonprofit.